 If these are the kind of skills you’re looking for, please click here to get in touch.

 I was a lawyer for a number of years before leaving in 2008 to pursue a career in responsible tourism.
 I’d grown up helping out with the family business – a smallholding with holiday cottages in West Wales and a tourism consultancy on disability access – so my career change felt a bit like ‘coming home’, and I’ve never looked back!
 I started by taking the MSc in Responsible Tourism Management at the International Centre for Responsible Tourism, where I researched the conditions for success of community-based tourism enterprises.
-I graduated with a Distinction and since then have been building up my freelance consultancy business.
+I graduated with a Distinction and have been working as a freelance sustainability consultant ever since.